tiagohillebrandt/phpcs-diff/README.md

 ```

 _Please note:_
-- The `-v` flag is optional.
-This returns a verbose output during processing.
+- The `-v` flag is optional and provides verbose output during processing.
 - The `current-branch` parameter is optional.
-If this is not defined, `phpcs-diff` will use the current commit hash via `git rev-parse --verify HEAD`.
+If not specified, `phpcs-diff` will use the current commit hash obtained via `git rev-parse --verify HEAD`.
-- You must have a `ruleset.xml` defined in your project base directory.
+- By default, `phpcs-diff` looks for the `ruleset.xml` file in the root directory of the project.
+To use a different ruleset file or standard, specify it using the `--standard` option.

 After running `phpcs-diff`, the executable will return an output similar to the following: